RishanBaweja/csc307-lowballers/README.md

 ## Product Vision

-**For** home owners **Who** are those looking to get rid of their household items that clutter their space, **The** Lowballers **is a** web application **That** lists items that they no longer use to be given away for free **Unlike** Facebook Marketplace or EBay, **Our Product** focuses on free items and scheduling specific times for pickup.
-The issue with current applications to list your items is that there is too many people who do not respond, in order to send a request for pickup on the Lowballers application, you must send a pickup time that works for you.
+**For** home owners **Who** are those looking to get rid of their household items that clutter their space, **The** Lowballers **is a** web application **That** lists items that they no longer use to be given away for free. **Unlike** Facebook Marketplace or EBay, **Our Product** focuses on free items and locations for pickup.
+Come and list your own items, or simply browse around.
+See something you like?
+Send a message to meetup!
+Modify your profile to make it extra appealing to other any potential **Lowballers** looking for free goods.

 # Contributing: